-The term 'Deed of Trust' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Deed of Trust' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Deed of Trust refers to a critically important document which is associated with purchasing a house.
 Coupled with the promissory note, these are arguably the two most important documents which get signed in a closing on a home.
 The deed of trust proves to be the loan security.
 It is similarly the one which becomes recorded with public records in the local area governing jurisdiction.
 This deed can be numerous pages long.